 Okay, so what is it like being a black girl traveling in Croatia?

-Now that I have been to Zagreb, I have new developments in my experiences in Croatia, and boy has my perspective changed.
+Now that I have been to more places in Croatia, I have new developments in my experiences in Croatia, and boy has my perspective changed.

 When I first wrote about Croatia a few months ago, I wrote about the typical things I experience everywhere in the Balkans.
-Those typical things are getting stared at a lot and an occasional selfie request.
+Those typical things are getting stared at a lot, people honking their horn at you and an occasional selfie request (those are just some of the 8 things you can expect as a black person traveling in the Balkans).

-In the most touristy towns like Dubrovnik and Split, the stares weren’t as long and people did not look as shocked to see a black person because these cities see more Western tourists than the others.
-When I was in Split, I saw about 7 or 8 black people in two hours.
-When I spent three days in in Makarska, the most beautiful spot which strangely sees fewer western tourists, I saw two black people.
-That should tell you something.
+In the most touristy towns like Dubrovnik and Split, the stares I received weren’t as long and people did not look as shocked to see a black person because these cities see more Western tourists and black tourists than the others.
+Dubrovnik however did have the most horn honks.

 Now for the crazy update.

-I traveled to Zagreb just last week and had a completely different experience there than in the seaside Dalmacija region.
-Particularly, I received a lot of uncomfortable attention from desperate old men.
+Zagreb.
+That’s the update.
+I traveled to Zagreb in the spring and had a completely different experience there than in the seaside Dalmacija region.
+Particularly, I received a lot of uncomfortable attention from men, particularly strange old men.
 I was very shocked.
 On the coast, no one acted the way these men were acting in Zagreb.

-Most of the attention was something I could laugh off.
+Most of the attention was something I could laugh off, as women are conditioned to do unfortunately in this tricky world of gender dynamics.
 I was at a restaurant with a friend and an old man sent drinks to our table and then came over to playfully chat us up.
+Fine.
+Whatever.

 But there were a few more annoying moments.
 When I was standing in the main square waiting for my friend, one older man stopped to stand next to me and was blatantly staring at me, which I am used to.
 I didn’t make anything of it.
 But I was still slightly annoyed so I moved down some steps and he followed me.
 He took out his phone and then was blatantly recording me.
 It was really weird.